The Bankrate promise

 The price for gap insurance will vary depending on where you purchase the coverage.
 Generally, it is more expensive if it’s purchased through a dealership than through an auto insurer, but it helps to get multiple quotes from different companies.

 California gap insurance is not required by California state law.
-However, lenders might require it as a condition of the loan or lease.
+However, some financial lenders might require it as a condition of the loan or lease.

 In most cases, yes, you need to have comprehensive and collision before you can purchase gap coverage.